Justin Turner Player Props: Red Sox vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff is 20th in MLB with a collective 8.4 strikeouts per nine innings.
+- The 8.3 strikeouts per nine innings put together by the Angels pitching staff ranks 23rd in the league.

-- The Angels' 3.52 team ERA ranks fifth across all league pitching staffs.
+- The Angels' 3.80 team ERA ranks eighth among all MLB pitching staffs.

-- The Angels give up the fourth-fewest home runs in baseball (11 total, 0.8 per game).
+- Angels pitchers combine to allow the eighth-fewest home runs in baseball (13 total, 0.9 per game).

-- The Angels will send Anderson (1-0) to the mound to make his third start of the season.
+- Detmers (0-0) starts for the Angels, his third of the season.

-- In his most recent time out on Sunday, the lefty threw 4 2/3 innings against the Toronto Blue Jays, giving up five earned runs while surrendering seven hits.
+- In his last time out on Sunday, the lefty tossed five innings against the Toronto Blue Jays, giving up four earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.